ichard26/blackbench/docs/running_benchmarks.md

 While blackbench is supposed to be rather easy to use, one must understand the basics of *stable* benchmarks and their importance.
 Stable as in the data doesn't vary all of the place for absolutely no good reason (it's sorta like avoiding flakey tests).
-Instable benchmarks don't produce quality data or allow for accurate comparsions.
+Instable benchmarks don't produce quality data or allow for accurate comparisons.

 For a good backgrounder on stable benchmarks I'd recommend Victor Stinner's "My journey to stable benchmark" series.
 In particular the